slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ### On timing and patience

 <!--
-+ alexhormozi@x -- The lazy don’t know how to start.
++ x@alexhormozi -- The lazy don’t know how to start.
 The losers don’t know how to finish.
 The legends don’t know how to stop.
-+ shl@x -- Thinking before you speak is a skill
++ x@shl -- Thinking before you speak is a skill

 - Always leave the party early.
 Show class.
 Don’t be the clingy friend that spends the night.
 Don’t be the needy one who asks what’s next.
 Leave before it’s too late.
 Leave at the peak.
 Be the peak.
 -->